-If left untreated, over time the efflorescence will eventually disappear, but this process is likely to take many months and in many cases years.
-It is virtually impossible to work out to what degree the condition is present, so either a great deal of patience or multiple treatments will most like be required to eradicate the issue.
+The efflorescence will eventually disappear if left untreated, but this process is likely to take many months, if not years.
+It is impossible to work out to what degree the condition is present, so either a great deal of patience or multiple treatments could be required to eradicate the issue.

 Efflorescence Remover Starts Working Straight Away

-Stonecare4u efflorescence remover is formulated to start working straight away and once applied, to avoid permanent damage, it is advised to rinse the surface thoroughly after around 10 minutes.
-On surfaces suffering with heavy contamination, the product will quickly start to ‘fizz’ as it dissolves the salts.
-For areas of heavy contamination, it can be re-applied at any time, but always remember to wash it away and rinse down surrounding areas and it will really help you with removing efflorescence.
+StoneCare4U’s Efflorescence Remover starts working straight away.
+It is advised to rinse the surface after around 10 minutes to avoid permanent damage.
+On surfaces suffering from heavy contamination, the product will quickly start to ‘fizz’ as it dissolves the salts.
+It can be re-applied at any time, but always remember to wash it away and rinse down surrounding areas.

-Because the efflorescence is present within the substrate to varying degrees, frustratingly it could appear once again after a short period of time.
-To reduce the possibility of this happening, the application of a breathable brick sealer, natural stone sealer, patio sealer or block paving sealer should be considered.
-The application of the correct type of sealer will greatly reduce or possibly eliminate any more efflorescence leeching through to the surface of the substrate.
+In future, the application of a breathable brick sealer, natural stone sealer, patio sealer or block paving sealer should be considered.
+The application of the correct type of sealer will reduce or eliminate any more salts reaching the surface.

-Once again because our efflorescence remover is a acid based product, it can discolour certain types of natural stone.
-On Concrete based materials such as block paving, paving slabs or brickwork as long as the product is rinsed away after use there is no risk of it damaging the material.
-If you need any further advice before using this product or to check whether it is compatible with your surface, please get in touch.
+Our Efflorescence Remover is acid-based, therefore it can discolour certain types of natural stone.
+On concrete-based materials such as block paving, paving slabs or brickwork, it won’t damage the surface as long as the product is rinsed away properly, If you need any further advice before using this product, please get in touch.